The History of VR Development

-With 5G technology right around the corner, the world of VR is going to explode exponentially.
+With 5G technology, the world of VR is going to explode exponentially.
 5G is reaching speeds that are 20 times faster than 4G LTE which, coupled with new technologies, alliances, and standards that are developing, is going to push VR to all-new horizons.

 While we don’t know if people will spend much of their waking time in virtual reality in 2020, as entrepreneur and futurist Zack Kanter predicted, the implications for business and our personal lives are sure to be profound.